d-krupke/cpsat-primer/03_big_picture.md

     C++ and do not provide much documentation.
 However, as SAT-formulas are very simple and the solvers usually do not have complex dependencies, they can still be reasonably easy to use.
-- **Satisfiability modulo theories (SMT):** A level above SAT-solvers are SMT-solvers whose goal is to check mathematical formulas for satisfiability.
-  They essentially extend the propositional logic of SAT-solvers with theories, such as linear arithmetic, bit-vectors, arrays, quantors, and more.
-For example, you can ask an SMT-solver to check if a formula is satisfiable under the assumption that all variables are integers and satisfy some linear constraints.
-They are often used for automated theorem proofing or verification.
+- **Satisfiability modulo theories (SMT):** SMT-solvers represent an advanced tier above traditional SAT-solvers.
+They aim to check the satisfiability of mathematical formulas by extending propositional logic with additional theories like linear arithmetic, bit-vectors, arrays, and quantifiers.
+For instance, an SMT-solver can determine if a formula is satisfiable under conditions where all variables are integers that meet specific linear constraints.
+Similar to the Lazy Clause Generation utilized by CP-SAT, SMT-solvers usually use a SAT-solver in the backend, extended by complex encodings and additional propagators to handle an extensive portfolio of expressions.
+These solvers are commonly used in automated theorem proving and system verification.
 A popular SMT-solver is:
-  - [Z3](https://github.com/z3prover/z3): Z3 is an SMT solver by Microsoft under MIT license.
-It has a nice Python interface and a good documentation.
+  - [Z3](https://github.com/z3prover/z3): Developed by Microsoft and available under the MIT license, Z3 offers a robust Python interface and comprehensive documentation, making it accessible for a variety of applications.
 - **Nonlinear Programming (NLP):** Many MIP-solvers can actually handle some nonlinear constraints, as people noticed that some techniques are actually more general than just for linear constraints, e.g., interior points methods